lumirelle/lumirelle.me/pages/posts/js-advanced-grammar-manual.md

 > })()
 > ```
 >
-> We can find them in a lot of old JS code, and now, you know why they are there.
+> We can find them in a lot of old JavaScript code, and now, you know why they are there.
 >
 > Nowadays, we can use `let` and `const` to create block scope variables, so IIFE is no longer necessary.